Zaplib/zaplib/zaplib/docs/src/blog_ts++.md

 }
 ```

-This is less ergonomic, but avoids all of the problems that we had with the canonical implementation.
+This is less ergonomic, but avoids all of the problems that we had with the idiomatic implementation.

-The strength of WebAssembly is that you can write this same code in a managed-memory language, so the canonical version is as fast as JavaScript's maximally-hand-tuned version.
+The strength of WebAssembly is that you can write this same code in a managed-memory language, so the idiomatic version is as fast as JavaScript's maximally-hand-tuned version.
 For example, the equivalent in Rust:

 ```rust,noplayground
 // Unoptimized Rust